 For calculation of the required information size, see Appendix 2.
-We will perform Trial Sequential Analysis for direct comparisons to control the risk of random errors when at least two trials were included for the comparison of other interventions versus non-cardioselective beta-blockers ('control') for the outcomes all-cause mortality at maximal follow-up and health-related quality of life, the two outcomes that determine whether the intervention should be given (Wetterslev 2008; Thorlund 2011; TSA 2011; Wetterslev 2017).
-For all-cause mortality at maximal follow-up, we will use an alpha error as per guidance of Jakobsen 2014 (i.e. 0.033), power of 90% (beta error of 10%) (Castellini 2017), a relative risk reduction of 20%, the median control group proportion observed in the trials, and the heterogeneity observed in the meta-analysis using Stata/SE 14.2, employing methods suggested by Miladinovic 2013.
-For health-related quality of life, a continuous outcome, we will use an alpha error as per guidance of Jakobsen 2014 (i.e. 0.033), power of 90% (beta error of 10%) (Castellini 2017), a standardised mean difference of 0.2, the median health-related quality of life in the control group in the trials, and the heterogeneity observed in the meta-analysis.
+We will perform Trial Sequential Analysis for direct comparisons to control the risk of random errors when at least two trials are included for the comparison of other interventions versus 'vasoactive drugs plus endoscopic ligation' ('control') for the outcomes allcause mortality at maximal follow-up and health-related quality of life, the two outcomes that determine whether the intervention should be given (Wetterslev 2008; Thorlund 2011; TSA 2011; Wetterslev 2017).
+For all-cause mortality at maximal follow-up, we will use an alpha error as per guidance of Jakobsen 2014 (that is, 0.033), power of 90% (beta error of 10%) (Castellini 2017), a relative risk reduction of 20%, the median control group proportion observed in the trials, and the heterogeneity observed in the meta-analysis using Stata/SE 14.2, employing methods suggested by Miladinovic 2013.
+For health-related quality of life, a continuous outcome, we will use an alpha error as per guidance of Jakobsen 2014 (that is, 0.033), power of 90% (beta error of 10%) (Castellini 2017), an SMD of 0.2, the median health-related quality of life in the control group in the trials, and the heterogeneity observed in the meta-analysis.